maldonadoq/morphological/README.md

 ## Notes
 1. Send email to maldonadoq.percy@gmail.com if you have critical issues to be addressed.
+2. This is an unofficial Python implementation of the paper.
-2. Our implementation of Image dehazing using morphological opening, dilation and Gaussian filtering paper.
+3. Our implementation of Image dehazing using morphological opening, dilation and Gaussian filtering.